 - Serendipity 3 - this cute restaurant is a fun place to enjoy classic comfort food and fun treats like Frozen Hot Chocolate.

 - Tavern on the Green - they go all out with the Christmas decorations at this Central Park restaurant.
 Make a reservation for dinner or grab a drink at the bar.

 - The NoMad - enjoy a fancy cocktail in the dark-paneled library with its gorgeous Christmas tree after dinner.

-- Rock Center Cafe – treat yourself to a meal with a view of the Rockefeller Center tree and ice skating rink.
+- The Rockefeller Center - treat yourself to a meal with a view of the Rockefeller Center tree and ice skating rink.